 But the car we're most excited to drive is the new Z sports car, which will almost certainly be called the 400Z.
 It will replace the positively ancient 370Z, which has been in production since 2008, and take the fight to everything from the Toyota GR Supra to the Ford Mustang to the Porsche 718 Cayman.

 When is the Nissan 400Z coming out?
-Well, the brand says the new Z car should debut in the spring of 2021.
+Well, the brand says the new Z car should debut in the spring of 2021 (although it may not go on sale for a while after that).
 Here's everything else we know about Nissan's new sports car so far.

 An Australian patent application from Nissan from January showed a car that looked much similar to the concept.
 With a sleek, modern design and nods to Z cars of yore, the new 400Z should satisfy all interested parties.